Spirit-to-Spirit/Ribbon/index.md

 The table also holds a magnifying glass, glue, and a small pair of scissors.
 What would one do?

 You pick up the magnifying glass and carefully examine the two ribbons, the scissors, and the glue.
-You wish you could examine the magnifying glass with itself, but *c'est la vie*.

 Gluing the ribbon seems like the clearest purpose for this setup.
 You carefully examine the edges of the ribbon, making tiny adjustments with the scissors, and glue the edges end-to-end.

 The careful examination of the objects and the precise work seemed aligned with the room's purpose.
-But a question lingered: *Do you know anything about the ribbon outside of this room, or the consequence of its gluing?*
+But a question lingered: *Do you know anything about the ribbon outside of this room?*

 ---